This is probably better suited for one of my "Meltdown" posts, but fuck it, this can't wait.

 Fans at home and in person roared in approval while the Twitter hashtag #RAW20 spit out "Rock Rules" tweets like some form of digital confetti.
 But when you strip away the ha-has and the tee-hees, you're left with a man calling a woman an ugly bitch in front of all his friends.

 That folks, is Bullying 101.

 Vickie has no recourse.
-Real or kayfabe, it's not like she can wait for Dwayne Johnson backstage and cold-cock him behind the curtain, nor can she tell on "The Brahma Bull" and get him in trouble with the boss.
+Real or kayfabe, it's not like she can wait for Dwayne Johnson backstage and cold-cock him behind the curtain, nor can she tattle on "The Brahma Bull" and get him in trouble with the front office.
 Why?
-The boss is the one who rubber-stamps this shit!
+Their boss is the one who rubber-stamps this shit!

 I wonder how Eddie Guerrero would have felt if he could have seen his wife out there, bravely playing her part and taking it like a champ while the entire "Universe" laughed at her because she was ugly.